Engpaulmutebi/Paul_Health-managemnt-system/README.md

 # Health-managemnt-system
-where you can make an appointment with the avaiable doctors in the hospital and the doctors can in turn attend to you
+where you can make an appointment with the avaiable doctors in the hospital and the doctors can in turn attend to you and hello